ahayo1/WANG-690-FALL-2020/Project/Final Project/READ ME.md

+**Jupyter Notebook:**
+It might take a few times for the Jupyter Notebook code to load.
+Hit the refresh button until the preview loads.

 **Crime Data:**
 The crime.csv file cannot be uploaded to GitHub because it is too large, so you will not find it in the Data Files subfolder.